 # 5. Developing with Esper

 The first step to Developing with Esper is to acquire an API key and the environment ID of your endpoint.
-The process of acquiring these two has been described in our Developer Options page.
+The process of acquiring these two has been described in our API Key Management page.
 With this information, you can start using the Esper REST APIs, Esper Python SDK, or the Esper CLI.

 As you begin your application development on Android Studio, be sure to leverage the freely available Esper Android Plugin.
 This will help you in leveraging the Esper APIs to develop, deploy and test applications running on your target devices.